Pushdy/react-native-pushdy/README.md

       onTokenUpdated: _this.onTokenUpdated.bind(_this),
     });

-    // After setting up subscribers, you can continue to work with Pushdy
+    // After setting up subscribers, you can continue to work with Pushdy, Please see PushdyMessaging.js for more detail this.ensurePermission().then(enabled => {});
-    // Pushdy token was handled by Pushdy SDK, if you don't need to read it, just comment out this getDeviceToken() section. this.ensurePermission().then(enabled => {});

-    // Check for non-executed push on app opening this.handleInitialNotification();
+    // Check for non-executed push on app opening, Please see PushdyMessaging.js for more detail this.handleInitialNotification();
   }